florianneukirchen/pi_temperature/README.md

 The app uses [provider](https://docs.flutter.dev/data-and-backend/state-mgmt/simple) to manage app state, [fl_chart](https://pub.dev/packages/fl_chart) for plotting and [flutter_reactive_ble](https://pub.dev/packages/flutter_reactive_ble) for the bluetooth connection.

+### Start to develop
+The bluetooth connection details are set in `main.dart`:
+- name of the bluetooth device
+- UUID of Service and Characteristic

+The sample rate in milliseconds (e.g. 40 ms) is set in `live_line_chart.dart`.

 ## Useful Resources
 - [Get Started with Bluetooth Low Energy using Flutter & Arduino](https://medium.com/@danielwolf.dev/get-started-with-bluetooth-low-energy-using-flutter-arduino-bdf5d790edc)